jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 Whilst Routers often allow you to forward a port, firewalls typically only allow you to open one.
 The difference is within the Target.
 Opening a Port essentially just means that traffic on this Port will go through.
-Forwarding a Port you typically do in NAT scenarios - traffic is comming in on your public IP Adress, what device inside your network should recieve it.
+Forwarding a Port you typically do in NAT scenarios - traffic is coming in on your public IP Address, what device inside your network should recieve it.
 Sometime port forwarding also offers to set a different target port then entry port.

 </details>